The 20 Best Hepatocerebral Degeneration Doctors Near Me in Baltimore, MD

 English

 Dr. Rohini Nadgir is an Assistant Professor in the Johns Hopkins Medicine Department of Radiology and Radiological Science.
 Her area of clinical expertise is Diagnostic Neuroimaging.
 Dr. Nadgir earned her B.A. from Columbia University and her M.D. from University of Pennsylvania.
 She completed her medical internship at Christiana Care Medical Center in Newark, DE and her Diagnostic Radiology residency at Boston University Medical Center.
 She completed her Neuroradiology fellowship at Johns Hopkins Hospital.
 Dr. Nadgir joined the Radiology faculty at Johns Hopkins Hospital in 2012.
 In addition to her clinical work, she has a particular interest in education of residents and fellows in Neuroradiology.
 She has authored numerous book chapters and contributed to publications focused on Neuroimaging techniques particularly in the head and neck region.
 Dr. Nadgir is rated as an Experienced provider by MediFind in the treatment of Hepatocerebral Degeneration.
-Her top areas of expertise are Cerebellum Agenesis Hydrocephaly, CAPOS Syndrome, Cerebral Arteriovenous Malformation, and Hydrocephalus.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Cerebellum Agenesis Hydrocephaly, CAPOS Syndrome, Cerebral Arteriovenous Malformation, and Hydrocephalus.
+Dr. Nadgir is board certified in American Board Of Radiology.

 Experienced in Hepatocerebral Degeneration